ericpan64/chidian/README.md

 # chidian - <ins alt="chi">chi</ins>meric <ins alt="d̲">d</ins>ata <ins alt="i̲">i</ins>nterch<ins alt="a̲n̲">an</ins>ge

+> Work-in-progress -- v0.1 will be out soon!

 chidian is a cross-language framework for composable, readable, and sharable data mappings.
 We define a "data mapping" as a series of operations that convert one data schema into a well-structured targeted schema. chidian is written in Rust and exports bindings to Python (via PyO3 + maturin -- in-progress) and JavaScript (via wasm-bindgen -- in-progress).

 ## Overview